PySCeS/pysces-documentation/source/userguide_doc.rst

 The ``showX()`` methods described in the previous sections allow the user a convenient way to write the predefined matrices either to screen or file.
-However, for maximum flexibility, PySCeS includes a suite of array writers that enable one to easily write, in a variety of formats any array to a file.
+However, for maximum flexibility, PySCeS includes a suite of array writers that enable one to easily write, in a variety of formats, any array to a file.
 Unlike the ``showX()`` methods, the ``Write_array`` methods are specifically designed to write to data to a file.